 • Cycle and ovulation tracking

-• Warnings for dangerous environmental noise
+• Alerts for dangerous environmental noise

-• Mental health tools (breathing, mindfulness, emotion diary)
+• Mental-health tools (breathing, mindfulness, emotion diary)

 • Medication reminders and hydration tracking

-• Depth and water temperature sensor for diving
+• Depth and water-temperature sensor for diving

-Let’s see what happens—this time, we might actually end up thanking the EU.
+Sometimes even a “boring” regulation can open up new horizons.
+Let’s see what happens — this time, we might actually end up thanking the EU.